-First mini-Blog and Tweet - worth 15% of the Final Grade
+First mini-Blog worth 15% of the Final Grade

 This is intended to engage you with a current issue related to the study of religion and enable you to see the significance the study of religion in today's world.
-For this assignment you must write a mini blog.
+For this assignments you must write a mini blog.

-For the first part of the assignment you must find a good news story about a new religion or new religious movement.
+For the first part of the assignment you must find a good news story about a religion, empire, and/or colonialism.
 Then you must write, but not post, the text of a 350 word mini-blog that discusses the news story in terms of the issues studied in this course.